Does weak quasi-o-minimality behave better than weak o-minimality?: Basic facts on weakly quasi-o-minimal theories

 Weakly quasi-o-minimal theories were introduced by Kuda\u\i bergenov in \cite{Kud} as a generalization of both weakly o-minimal and quasi-o-minimal theories; the latter were introduced by Belagradek, Peterzil and Wagner in \cite{BPW}.
-Originally, Kuda\u\i bergenov's definition assumes that a linear order is a part of the language.
-Here we require only that $T$ has an $L$-definable order, as it will turn out that weak quasi-o-minimality does not depend on the choice of the order.
+Originally, Kuda\u\i ber\-genov's definition assumes that a linear order is a part of the language.
+Here we require only that $T$ has a definable linear order, as it will turn out that weak quasi-o-minimality does not depend on the choice of the order.

-\begin{Definition} A theory $T$ is {\em weakly quasi-o-minimal with respect to an $L$-definable linear order $<$} if every parametrically definable subset of a model of $T$ is a finite boolean combination of $<$-convex sets and $L$-definable sets.
-A theory is {\em weakly quasi-o-minimal} if it is weakly quasi-o-minimal with respect to some $L$-definable linear order $<$. \end{Definition}
+\begin{Definition} \begin{enumerate}[(a)] \item A theory $T$ is {\em weakly quasi-o-minimal with respect to a definable linear order $<$} if for some $\aleph_0$-saturated model $\Mon\models T$ every parametrically definable subset of $\Mon$ is a finite Boolean combination of $<$-convex sets and (unary $L$-)definable sets; \item A theory $T$ is {\em weakly quasi-o-minimal} if it is weakly quasi-o-minimal with respect to some definable linear order $<$. \end{enumerate} \end{Definition}

-Note that in the definition we did not require the convex sets to be definable.
+Note that in the first part of the definition we ask that the desired condition holds in some $\aleph_0$-saturated model.
+However, as we shall see in Proposition \ref{prop_WQOM_characterization}(ii), if the desired condition holds in some $\aleph_0$-saturated model, it holds in every model.
+Also, note that in the definition we did not require the convex sets to be definable.

 \begin{Remark} Clearly, weak quasi-o-minimality of the theory is preserved under naming parameters.
 However, it is not preserved in reducts: consider the theory $T$ of the structure $(\mathbb Q,<,E)$, where $E$ is an equivalence relation with two topologically dense classes.
-Clearly, $T$ is not weakly quasi-o-minimal, but naming a single parameter makes it such. \end{Remark}
+Note that none of the classes is a Boolean combination of definable and convex sets.
+Hence $T$ is not weakly quasi-o-minimal, but naming a single parameter makes it such. \end{Remark}